How to Learn New Facts Without Feeling Like You Are Studying

 Example

 Daily quizzes work because they are small.
-They do not demand too much from you.
 A few questions about science, history, geography, animals, famous people, or everyday life can slowly build your knowledge over time.

 Think of it like brushing your teeth, but for your brain.
 Less minty, but still useful.